-A - To make the most of the student discount, you'll have to present your I.D. or passport (to confirm that you are younger than 26) and a student card with the name of the university, as well as the name of the student and expiry date.
+A - To make the most of the student discount, you'll have to present your I.D. or passport (to confirm that you are younger than 26) and a student card (physical or electronic) with the name of the university, as well as the name of the student and expiry date.

 Q - Can we take luggage on the excursion?